KevCui/hugo-uno-dark/README.md

-# Dark Hugo Uno
+# Hugo Uno Dark

-> The dark side of uno.
+> The dark side of hugo uno.

-Dark Hugo Uno is a responsive hugo theme forked from [hugo-uno](https://github.com/fredrikloch/hugo-uno).
+Hugo Uno Dark is a responsive hugo theme forked from [hugo-uno](https://github.com/fredrikloch/hugo-uno).

 How dose this theme look like?
 Checkout [my blog](https://kevcui.github.io)

 ### Usage

 - Clone this repo into `<hugo_root_dir>/themes/`
-- Add `theme=dark-ungo-uno` inside config file
+- Add `theme=hugo-uno-dark` inside config file

 ### What's the format of config.toml?